Georgia Clark, published author and novel writing mentor

 Ready to get insider perspective from someone who actually acquires books?

 In Month 11, you'll have a 15-minute private session with Emma to pitch your novel and get her honest editorial perspective: Is this premise compelling?
-Does this story have commercial potential?
+Does this story have commercial or literary potential?
 What would make an editor excited about this book?

 What you'll walk away with:

-Editorial insight into whether your concept is marketable
+• Editorial insight into whether your concept is marketable

-Knowledge of how your genre is performing in today's market
+• Knowledge of how your genre is performing in today's market

-Apply now *
+Waitlist now for 2026 *

-Apply now *
+Waitlist now for 2026 *

 Book a free 15-min call with Georgia to ask questions and discuss your creative goals.